exekias/droplet/docs/index.rst

-.. nazs documentation master file, created by sphinx-quickstart on Thu Sep 12 04:02:59 2013.
+.. droplet documentation master file, created by sphinx-quickstart on Thu Sep 12 04:02:59 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nazs's documentation!
+Welcome to droplet's documentation!
 ================================

 Contents: